-- ✓ The RN upon admission to a nursing unit assesses the patient's allergy/sensitivity to latex using the Interdisciplinary Admission Record. - ✓ If an allergy/sensitivity to latex is identified: - Apply a green wristband to the patient's wrist. - Post a green "Latex Allergy" sign outside the patient's room.
-For inpatient care, obtain a latex-free tote from Central Supply. - Operating Room (OR) patients have a sign posted on the stretcher and OR door. - A master listing of latex free items can be obtained from CapitaLink under the Materials Management Department webpage.
+✓ Upon admission to a nursing unit, the RN assesses the patient's allergy/sensitivity to latex using the Interdisciplinary Admission Record.

+If an allergy/sensitivity to latex is identified:

+- Apply a green wristband to the patient's wrist. - Post a green "Latex Allergy" sign outside the patient's room.
+For inpatient care, obtain a latex-free tote from Central Supply. - Operating Room (OR) patients have a sign posted on the stretcher and OR door.